germinateplatform/germinate-data-templates/trials-data/README.md

 Note that `Title` and `Description` are required fields.
 These will be used to describe the dataset within Germinate.

 ### LOCATION
 This tab allows you to define (optional) geographic locations that you wish to associate with this dataset.
+If you wish to provide data from multiple sites, please use a separate copy of this template per location.

 ### COLLABORATORS
 Use this tab to define everyone who should be acknowledged for their contribution to this dataset.
 Please note that `First Name` and `Last Name` are required fields.